jackrugile/lost-without-you-ld41/NOTES.md

   - use characters as the os in the logo
 - "Why do we keep getting lost"
 - Lvl 4, both start in center of level
+- icons, favicon
+- meta tags
-- icons
+- google analytics code
 - flash or puff when collecting firefly
 - eventually remove unused pre text in HTML
-- possible add ring back as LIFE meter and dash mark as TIME meter?

 # GENERAL

 - can I use spatial hash for better collision perf?
-- torches
-  - touch collisions
 - find bottleneck on laptop
   - post process?
   - resolution?